biswajit-pal1/Brainwave_Matrix_Intern/Task-02/README.md

 ## 📖 Overview
 This project is a **Blog Application** built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It provides basic CRUD functionality where users can create, view, edit, and delete blog posts with a simple and responsive interface.
+It provides CRUD functionality where users can create, view, edit, and delete blog posts.
+The app also supports **image upload via Cloudinary** and **authentication with JWT**.

 ---

 ## ✨ Features
 - 📝 Create, edit, and delete blog posts
-- 📑 View all posts with title and description
+- 📑 View all posts and detailed blog pages
-- 🔍 View detailed blog post page
+- 📷 Upload blog images using Cloudinary
+- 🔐 User authentication with JWT
 - 📱 Responsive design for desktop and mobile
-- ⚡ Fast and dynamic user experience with React frontend and Express backend
+- ⚡ Smooth user experience with React frontend & Express backend

 ---

 ## 🛠 Tech Stack
-- **Frontend:** React.js, tailwind
+- **Frontend:** React.js, CSS (or Tailwind if used)
 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB
+- **Cloud Storage:** Cloudinary
+- **Auth:** JWT (JSON Web Token)
 - **Other Tools:** REST API, Axios, npm

 ---